 Ohio and Midwest Moms Clean Air Force members make powerful statement to the Big Three Automakers.

-Moms Clean Air Force has been fighting against the rollback of the Clean Cars Standards.
-These standards lower climate-harming pollution and help families save money at the pump – but the Trump administration is trying to dismantle them.
-One of the main auto producing states, Ohio is critically important in this fight.
+Moms Clean Air Force has been fighting against the rollback of the Clean Car Standards.
+These standards lower climate-harming pollution and help families save money at the pump—but the Trump administration is trying to dismantle them.
+One of the main auto-producing states, Ohio is critically important in this fight.

 To urge automakers to oppose the rollback, Moms Clean Air Force members from Ohio, Illinois, and Michigan delivered over 13,000 petitions to the Big Three Automakers as well as published op-eds and launched a social media accountability campaign.
-Moms also attended the September 2018, EPA hearings in Dearborn, MI, Pittsburgh, PA, and Fresno, CA to make it clear that moms across the country want cleaner cars and expect our automakers to provide them.
+Moms also attended the September 2018, EPA hearings in Dearborn, Michigan, Pittsburgh, Pennsylvania, and Fresno, California, to make it clear that moms across the country want cleaner cars and expect our automakers to provide them.

 A strong voice at the Ohio Energy Table.

 Moms Clean Air Force Ohio is a founding partner of the Ohio Energy Table, a statewide coalition of environmental, conservation, health, faith, and labor partners working to promote clean energy and energy efficiency.
-Through our participation in the Energy Table, we work closely with state lawmakers and administration officials on energy decisions.
+Through our participation in the Energy Table, we work closely with state lawmakers and administration officials on energy and environmental policies.

 Moms & Mayors